Admont Abbey

-Admont Abbey (Stift Admont, (/de/)) is a Benedictine monastery located on the Enns River in the town of Admont, Styria, Austria.
-The oldest remaining monastery in Styria, Admont Abbey contains the largest monastic library in the world as well as a long-established scientific collection.
+Admont Abbey (Stift Admont, /de/) is a Benedictine monastery located on the Enns River in the town of Admont, Styria, Austria.
+The oldest remaining monastery in Styria, Admont Abbey says it contains the largest monastic library in the world as well as a long-established scientific collection.
 It is known for its Baroque architecture, art, and manuscripts.

 The abbey's location borders the mountainous Gesäuse National Park (the name Admont derives from the Latin expression "ad montes", which means "at the mountains").

 History

-Dedicated to Saint Blaise, Admont Abbey was founded in 1074 by Archbishop Gebhard of Salzburg with the legacy of the late Saint Hemma of Gurk, and settled by monks from St. Peter's Abbey in Salzburg under abbot Isingrin.
+Dedicated to Saint Blaise, Admont Abbey was founded in 1074 by Archbishop Gebhard of Salzburg on land left by Hemma of Gurk, and settled by monks from St. Peter's Abbey in Salzburg under abbot Isingrin.
 The second abbot, Giselbert, is said to have introduced the Cluniac reforms here.
 Another of the early abbots, Wolfhold, established a convent for the education of girls of noble families, and the educational tradition has remained strong ever since.
 The monastery prospered during the Middle Ages and possessed a productive scriptorium.
-Abbot Engelbert of Admont (1297–1327) was a famous scholar and author of many works.
+Abbot Engelbert of Admont (1297–1327) was a notable scholar and author of many works.

 One of the seven ceiling frescoes painted by Bartolomeo Altomonte in his 80th year for the library.
 An allegory of the Enlightenment, it shows Aurora, goddess of dawn, with the geniuses of language in her train awakening Morpheus, god of dreaming, a symbol of man.
 The geniuses are Grammar, Didactic, Greek, Hebrew, and Latin.

-The wars against the Turks and the Reformation (Abbot Valentine was obliged to resign because of his Reformed views) caused a lengthy decline, but with the Counter-Reformation the abbey flourished once again.
+The wars against the Ottoman Empire and the Reformation (Abbot Valentine was obliged to resign because of his Reformed views) caused a lengthy decline, but with the Counter-Reformation the abbey flourished once again.
 In addition to the secondary school, which later moved to Judenburg, there were faculties of theology and philosophy.
 Abbot Albert von Muchar was well known as an historian and taught at the University of Graz.

 In the 17th and 18th centuries, the abbey reached a high point of artistic productivity, with the works of the world-famous ecclesiastical embroiderer Brother Benno Haan (1631–1720) and the sculptor Josef Stammel.

-On 27 April 1865, a disastrous fire destroyed almost the entire monastery.
+On 27 April 1865, a fire destroyed almost the entire monastery.
 While the monastic archives burned, the library could be salvaged.
 Reconstruction began the following year but was still not complete by 1890.

-The economic crises of the 1930s forced the abbey to sell off many of its art treasures, and during the period of the National Socialist government the monastery was dissolved and the monks evicted.
+The economic crises of the 1930s forced the abbey to sell off many of its art treasures, and during the period of the Nazi government the monastery was dissolved and the monks evicted.
 They were able to return in 1946 and the abbey today is again a thriving Benedictine community.

 From 1641, the abbey was a member of the Salzburg Congregation, which in 1930 was merged into the present Austrian Congregation of the Benedictine Confederation.